-At Metro Pain and Vein Centers, patients get access to excellent service, state-of-the-art facilities, and personalized treatment plans for their specific concerns..
+At Metro Pain Centers, patients get access to excellent service, state-of-the-art facilities, and personalized treatment plans for their specific concerns..
 When it comes to coccydynia or tailbone pain, our team understands the difficulty you experience when doing regular activities, including something as simple as sitting down.

 Tailbone pain can be debilitating and tiring to deal with, but we will help you take steps to minimizing its effects on your everyday life.
 From determining what causes your tailbone pain, to its treatment and proper aftercare, we can help you manage your condition more sustainably and with more certainty.

 If you have coccydynia and experience pain when seated, one of its major indications is a numb or tingling sensation on your lower body.Other effects include bowel or bladder problems.
 Difficulty with your everyday routine due to coccydynia can feel frustrating and even constraining, but our team can help you deal with your condition and get back up on your feet.
 Contact us today for a consultation, and get useful insights from our team of doctors and coccydynia specialists involving pain treatment, management, and aftercare.

 Coccydynia, more commonly known as tailbone pain, happens when your coccyx (the bone at the bottom of your spine) takes on trauma or strain, making movement in that area painful and also possibly causing numbness.
 You can develop coccydynia through any of the following:

 As a result, you may feel some amount of persistent pain when doing simple things like sitting for long periods of time or trying to stand up after sitting.
 Coccydynia can also make defecation, urinating, menstruating, sexual intercourse, and any other activity that puts pressure on the bottom of your spine more painful or uncomfortable.